bazel-contrib/rules_nodejs/README.md

     install_bazel_dependencies()
     ```

+1. Since Bazel manages a copy of the node_modules, we don't want it to discover configuration in your locally installed copy.
+Create a file `.bazelignore` in the root of your repo containing this line:

+    ```
+    node_modules
+    ```

 1. Create a file `BUILD.bazel` in the root of your repo, next to the `package.json` file.
 It can be empty for now.

 1. In your `package.json`, find the `"scripts"` section, or create one.